dvreeze/yaidom/doc/checklist.rst

 likely that yaidom users will not notice this in the use of the API, because using the query API traits directly is not a typical use of the library.
 Still, it would be a breaking change, requiring recompilation of code using yaidom.
 With Scala it is very easy to cause such "innocent" breaking changes.
 Deprecation does not help either in this case.
-I would like the user to know, via the change log, but I would not like to increase the marjor version number in this case.
+I would like the user to know, via the change log, but I would not like to increase the major version number in this case.

 What's more, sometimes dependencies get very messy.
 As a well-known example, consider the `Xerces version hell`_.